FAQ & Adoption Information

 Do Labradoodles shed?

 It depends.
 First generation (F1) doodles have inconsistent coats.
 They could have a straighter, shedding coat, more like the Labrador parent.
-Later generations (F1b, F2, Multigen) are typically bred back to the poodle, resulting in minimal to unnoticeable shedding.
+Later generations (F1B, F2, Multigen) are typically bred back to the poodle, resulting in zero to minimal or unnoticeable shedding.